Sensory Support Team - Vision

 Who our service provides for

-We provide for children and young people from birth to nineteen years, many of whom have additional or more complex needs.
+We provide for children and young people from birth to nineteen years with a visual impairment, many of whom have additional or more complex needs.
 We work in children and young people’s homes, early years settings and schools.

 How a child or young person can start using the service